How Long Does the VA Disability Claims Process Take?

 Need for Compensation and Pension (C&P) Examinations

-If the VA schedules you for a C&P exam, this can add 30-60 days to your claim timeline.
+If the VA schedules you for a C&P exam, this can add weeks or months to your claim timeline.
 The VA uses these exams to verify your conditions and determine their severity.
 Missing or rescheduling a C&P exam will significantly delay your claim.

 Regional Office Workload